DevSrSouza/compose-icons/README.md

 # [compose-icons](https://github.com/DevSrSouza/compose-icons)

 Compose icons is a pack of libraries that provide well known Icon Packs to use in Jetpack Compose Multiplatform (it works on Desktop and Android).
+The library usage is similar to Compose Material Icons.

 Currently, the Jetpack Compose(Android) and Jetbrains Compose (Desktop/Multiplatform) are a separated artifact and builds, this means that for the library to support both is need artifacts for both.